 Co-Schedule as a productivity app for bloggers has also been shared by one of my guest bloggers before.
 It looks promising, but I find it expensive.
 Perhaps, an alternative free way to plan your editorial calendar in advance is to use an app called Any.do.
 No doubt, Co-Schedule might be a powerful calendar specifically tailored for the content marketers, but given the cost versus utility comparison, I would settle with the premium version of Any.do, which costs only 3% of what Co-Schedule’s essential branded plan costs when billed annually.

 In line with what Chris suggested above, I would like to add the importance of using social media management tools like Buffer app and Hootsuite.
 For part-time bloggers like us, such tools can be super productive to manage a blog efficiently.
-We should spend at-least 1 day in a week (like either of the weekends) to add relevant posts to our social media feed and then schedule them on a weekly basis as per our preferred dates and time in advance.
+We should spend at least 1 day in a week (like either of the weekends) to add relevant posts to our social media feed and then schedule them on a weekly basis as per our preferred dates and time in advance.
 This saves a lot of time.

 Tip 5: Solicit help from guest bloggers or hire writers

 As a per-time blogger, when you are short on time but still want to manage your blog in good health, it’s fine to solicit help from guest bloggers.
 There is no paucity of good guest bloggers who will happily write fresh content for your blog.
-However, it’s natural for them to expect a reciprocating thanks in form of a link or mention to their websites.
+However, it’s natural for them to expect a reciprocating thanks in the form of a link or mention to their websites.
 You get fresh content and they get the desired exposure.
 That’s a win-win, and this is how the industry works.
 But you’ve to be extra cautious while dealing with guest bloggers as you may need to control spam and possibilities of plagiarism.
 Accept only those guest articles which are relevant to your blog niche, and before publishing make some due diligence by investing your time in proofreading – checking for language, grammar, consistency and most importantly, plagiarism.

 Another option is to hire writers when you’re not comfortable linking to external websites as in the case with engaging guest bloggers.
 I’ve never tried hiring writers, but I’ve known some top bloggers in the niche like Neil Patel doing this.
-Professional writers charge on $ per words basis.
+Professional writers charge on $ per word basis.
 You can easily find them on websites like Freelancer or even for a $5 gig on Fivver.

 How do you manage a blog in part-time?